 The government (and branches of the military) generally enjoy sovereign immunity.
 Sovereign immunity basically means that you cannot sue the government without its consent.
 In other words, you can’t sue the government for its official acts.

 However, there are certain times when it’s necessary to hold the government or its employees responsible for certain acts.
 The Federal Tort Claims Act (FTCA) establishes a right to sue the government for torts committed by those acting on its behalf.
-Specifically, you, or your personal injury lawyer, can sue the government if the negligence of an employee or agency has caused you to suffer an injury.
+Specifically, you can sue the government if the negligence of an employee or agency has caused you to suffer an injury.

 Not Everyone Can Sue Under the FTCA